nyoom-engineering/nyoom.nvim/.github/README.md

 - `pack.fnl`: This is where all your plugins go.
 The pack file is in charge of configuring packer, installing, as well as loading plugins
 - `config.fnl`: This is where neovim settings go.
 - `macros.fnl`: In lisps, macros allow the user to define arbitrary functions that convert certain Lisp forms into different forms before evaluating or compiling them.
 This file contains all the macros that I (and a few others, thanks David and Kat!) have written to help you out on your neovim journey.
 I don't recommend touching this file unless you know what you're doing
-- `maps.fnl`: This is where all your mappings go
 - `pack/`: This is where plugin configs go.

 ### Learning Fennel